Ardhi1102/ALTA-QE11-Team3-DummyJSON/README.md

 ### A. Description Project
 - Intro DummyJSON

+  DummyJSON is a free online REST API that you can use whenever you need some placeholder data for your front-end website or single-page application without running any server-side code.
+It's awesome for teaching purposes, sample codes, testing, prototyping.

 - Goal Project

+  The goal of this project is to create a comprehensive set of manual and automated tests for the DummyJSON API.
+These tests will help to ensure that the API is working as expected.

 - Scope

+  The scope of this project includes a number of endpoints and resources exposed by the DummyJSON API.
+This includes the following: Auth, Carts, Products, Users, and Quotes.

 ### B. Manual Test Case Link
 - Postman: https://s.id/Postman_DummyJSON_Team3